 But please remember that if you have children with you, you are responsible for supervising them at all times and in line with social distancing guidelines.
 Children are not always good at hand hygiene; the virus can be spread by touching contaminated surfaces.
 Therefore pay special attention to children’s hand hygiene.

 Using sport facilities

 From 13 May, sports courts including basketball and tennis courts, bowling greens and playing spaces like golf courses (public and private) were able to reopen.
 Other outdoor sports facilities such as angling were also allowed to resume.

-All of these activities must only be undertaken alone, with members of your household or, providing you are following social distancing guidelines, with up to but no more than 5 other people from outside your household.
-Two households can also meet in groups of more than 6 people, provided members of different households can follow social distancing guidelines.
+All of these activities must only be undertaken alone, with up to but no more than 5 other people following social distancing guidelines.

 It is important that when facilities reopen, they ensure that disabled people and those with access requirements are able to safely access the sports and activities on offer in line with social distancing guidelines.

 For the facilities that are now allowed to open, each venue, including council-owned sports facilities, will make their own decisions about when their facilities are ready to open and can be operated safely.
 Please check ahead on websites and social media to make sure before you arrive at a facility that it has reopened and what advice they are offering users, for example if there is a booking system.

 The government has also published high level guidance for elite athletes and professional sportsmen and women, in order to allow them to resume performance training and competition.

 Government is working with National Governing Bodies of sport to determine what additional and specific guidance may be needed in future.

 It is a decision for facility managers whether or not they hire out equipment.